|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 -Explain what the result will be for a survivor, experiencing an untreated traumatic neurosis, who avoids stimuli that provokes memories of her own abuse.

--Explain in leading the client to tell the thriver story, what two journeys the therapist contrasts.
+-Name what two journeys the therapist contrasts in leading the client to tell the thriver story.

--Explain the similarities in the four types of confrontation Duncan describes.
+-Explain the similarities in the four types of confrontation.

 -Explain why many survivors experience self-blame contrary to the belief that they believe they instigated the abuse or enjoyed the experience.